 The Cumbria and Lancashire Telestroke network provides, for the first time, an out of hours Stroke Thrombolysis Service for nearly 2.2 million people across Cumbria and Lancashire, ensuring that all individuals who can benefit from stroke treatment to reduce disability and death, do so.

-- Organisation: Cumbria and Lancashire NHS
+- Organisation: North Cumbria University Hospitals NHS Trust

 - Industry sector: Emergency Services

 - Challenge: Improve care for patients showing signs of a stroke, to deliver quick treatment with the best chance of recovery.

 - Benefits: Transformed patient care with faster, 24/7 diagnosis, allowing doctors to prescribe specialist medication earlier, reducing long-lasting side effects and saving lives

 4,000 people across Cumbria and Lancashire suffer a stroke every year.
 But with the challenge of delivering specialist services to remote rural populations and the sharing of specialist stroke knowledge, the Trust was determined to find a way to close the geographic gap, and bring its patients the fast care they needed.

 80 per cent of strokes are caused by a blood clot blocking an artery that feeds the brain.
 Patients with this type of stroke need rapid access to the blood clot busting agent, thrombolysis, which can reduce the symptoms of strokes and improve the rate of survival.
 This treatment can only be given to patients within four and a half hours of the onset of their stroke; a CT head scan must be performed to exclude the types of strokes caused by bleeding and the thrombolysis treatment can only be given following advice from a stroke specialist.
 The Telestroke service is helping to improve the speed of patient diagnosis – because when it comes to stroke victims every single second counts.